11 tips for finding out someone's military history

 4. Browse record sets prior to searching

 The best way to yield the most specific results is to search one specific record set at a time.
-To determine which military record sets would be the best option for you to search, go to our A-Z of record sets page and then click "Category" to bring "Armed forces & conflict" records to the top of the list.
+To determine which military record sets would be the best option for you to search, go to our all record sets page and browse the collections available.

 5. Keep your timeline handy